 Isabella Winery

-Richmond’s Lulu Island Winery is distinguished as the largest exporter of Ice Wines to China, and this famously sweet beverage is a must-try.
-The impressive new $7-million facility, sitting on 15 acres of rich alluvial soil, produces a number of fruit, dessert and Ice Wines through a combination of traditional Chinese wine making methods and modern Western technology and equipment.
+Richmond’s LuLu Island Winery is distinguished as the largest exporter of Ice Wines to China, and this famously sweet beverage is a must-try.
+The impressive $7-million facility, sitting on 15 acres of rich alluvial soil, produces a number of fruit, dessert and Ice Wines through a combination of traditional Chinese wine making methods and modern Western technology and equipment.
 Daily tours (available in multiple languages) include free wine tasting and gift shop services.
-Also a must-try are the award-winning fruit wines – including those made from local Richmond cranberries and blueberries – at nearby Canada Berries Winery and Isabella Winery.
-Both welcome groups for tours and complimentary tastings.
+Also a must-try are the award-winning fruit wines – including those made from local Richmond cranberries and blueberries – at nearby Isabella Winery, which welcomes groups for tours and complimentary tastings.

 5. Shop the Golden Village and new luxury mall